-It's also good to note that at this point, the medical assisting career field appears to have a promising future with a projected growth of 19% between now and 2029 (bls.gov).
-This growth leaves medical assistants with a peace of mind, knowing that their services will be needed in the upcoming years.
-Overall, medical assisting is a great option for someone looking for stability, opportunity for advancement, and a decent salary.
+It's also good to note that at this point, the medical assisting career field appears to have a promising future with a projected growth of 18% between now and 2030 (bls.gov).
+This growth rate is over twice that of the national average, making it a promising career path.
+Overall, medical assisting is a great option for someone looking for stability, opportunities for advancement, and a decent salary.

 Interested in learning more about becoming a medical assistant?
 Click here to find medical assistant training near you.

 How Much Do Dental Assistants Make?

 Dental assisting is a stable career with a high projected growth in the upcoming years.
 Not only is dental assisting ranked as one of the best healthcare support jobs, but it also pays higher than medical assisting on average.
-The average dental assistant makes $42,310 per year as of 2020. (bls.gov).
-Compared to the average medical assistant salary, that’s an extra $5,380 per year or $448 per month that could be put into savings, used for vacations, emergency funds, etc.
+The average dental assistant makes $42,510 per year as of 2021. (bls.gov).

 Like medical assisting, dental assisting gives you the opportunity to specialize in a particular area.
 By doing so, you will open yourself to new opportunities which would likely lead to higher pay.
 In addition to having the ability to specialize, it will also be nice to know that dental assisting is expected to see a high growth rate in the upcoming years.
-BLS reports an expected growth rate of 7% between now and 2030 is expected to grow by 11 percent, which is faster than average.
+The Bureau of Labor Statistics reported the demand for dental assistants between now and 2030 is expected to grow by 11 percent, which is faster than the national average.